 Visual Culture: Photographing Chinatown

-For over three decades, my work has explored the urban landscape.
 In 2010, I began a project photographing San Francisco’s Chinatown.
 I was drawn to Chinatown’s physical and visual density of buildings, storefronts, signs and symbols, and an ever-present cultural collision of East and West.
-For me, those elements could best be explored in black and white, which can focus on the essential elements of light, shadow, image and meaning.

-I purposely avoid including people in these Chinatown pictures, although their presence is ubiquitous.
+I purposely avoid including people in these Chinatown pictures.
 I also avoid cars and street action, which helps make the images free-floating, without reference to a particular period or era.
-I try to achieve a sense of anticipation in these photographs, with indirect references to the human presence: signs, symbols, graphic portrayals, and architectural elements such as open doorways and corridors, as well as framing strategies where foreground objects loom around the edges of the picture.
+I try to achieve a sense of anticipation in these photographs, with indirect references to the human presence: signs, symbols, graphic portrayals, and architectural elements such as open doorways and corridors.

 I rarely photograph direct sunlight, preferring the subtleties of skylight, which filters down between the buildings.
-I shoot mainly in the early hours of the day to get that unique quality of early morning light.
-An added attraction to shooting early in the day is that there is less street traffic.
+I shoot mainly in the early hours of the day to capture the unique quality of early morning light.
+An added attraction to shooting early in the day is that there is less human activity.